meeque/tls-playground/bin/README.md

                    If neither the env-var nor this file exist, 'tp' will generate a new passphrase and store it in this file.

   .bashrc          Recommended bash configuration for running TP demos.
+                   Puts the TP CLI tool on the ${PATH} and configures a minimalistic [TP] prompt amongst other tweaks.
                    Source it into your shell by running '. .bashrc'
 ```